 The completion of the merger may trigger change in control or other provisions in certain agreements to which QEP or its subsidiaries is a party.
 If Diamondback and QEP are unable to negotiate waivers of those provisions, the counterparties may exercise their rights and remedies under such agreements, potentially terminating the agreement or seeking monetary damages.
-Additionally, even if Diamondback and QEP are able to negotiate waivers or seek to renegotiate the agreements on terms less favorable to the combined company.
+Additionally, even if Diamondback and QEP are able to negotiate waivers, the counterparties may require a fee for such waivers or seek to renegotiate the agreements on terms less favorable to the combined company.